istopwg/pwg-books/ippguide/quickref.md

 > Note: The syntax uses the standard IPP data types.
 Except for Job attributes,
 > all attributes are in the operation group.
 The "document-format" attribute
-> is optional but recommended.
+> is optional for the Get-Printer-Attributes operation but highly recommended.

 | Operation              | Required Attributes (syntax)                  | Optional Attributes (syntax)                                                   |
 |------------------------|-----------------------------------------------|--------------------------------------------------------------------------------|